Analysis | When you can impeach a president, according to Trump’s defenders

 No impeachments a year before a presidential election.

-The House began an impeachment investigation of Trump in September 2019, focused on his efforts to cajole the president of Ukraine into announcing a probe of Joe Biden, his likely and eventual opponent in the 2020 presidential election.
+The House began an impeachment investigation of Trump in September 2019, focused on his efforts to cajole the president of Ukraine into announcing a probe of Joe Biden, his eventual opponent in the 2020 presidential election.
 Trump was impeached that December and went on trial before the Senate in January 2020.

 In October 2019, as the investigation was underway, former George W. Bush administration official John Yoo — who would go on to advise the Trump administration — argued against moving forward with an impeachment with the election looming.